 LITERATURE: Carrianne Leung – Tuesday, November 19, 10am

-PHOTOGRAPHY: Am I Wrong to Love? – Tuesday, November 19, 10am
+PHOTOGRAPHY: Am I Wrong to Love? a workshop on LGBTQI+ refugees– Tuesday, November 19, 10am

-Join Gilad Cohen, Executive Director of JAYU, a charity that shares human rights stories through the arts, and Artistic Director of Am I Wrong to Love? – a portrait series of 20 LGBTQI+ refugees from 10 different countries who have been forced to flee as a result of their gender identity, gender expression and/or sexual orientation.
-This interactive workshop revisits the Am I Wrong to Love? exhibition, offers mobile photography training, and explores the role the arts plays in creating spaces for social justice narratives.
-Register here.
+Join Gilad Cohen, founder and Executive Director of JAYU, and Artistic Director of AM I WRONG TO LOVE? - a portrait and story series of 20 LGBTQI+ refugees from 10 different countries who’ve been forced to flee as a result of their gender identity, gender expression and/or sexual orientation.

 THEATRE:The First Two Days: Utility, Respect, and the Right Brain, Wednesday, November 20, 10am

-MOVEMENT: No Woman’s Land, Jaberi Dance Theatre, Wednesday, November 20, 10am
+MOVEMENT: Stories of Oppression: A discussion of truth, process and objectives, Jaberi Dance Theatre, Wednesday, November 20, 10am